maudes/wiz-automation-test/README.md

 cd wiz-light-local-test-script
 ```

-Second, run the script
+Second, run the script with your test device's ip address

 ```Bash
 python3 basic_refactor.py --ip xxx.xxx.xxx.xxx
 ```
->**HOW TO?** Install the device to WiZ app and check the device info
+>**HOW to find the device IP address?** Install the device to WiZ app and check the device info

 Last, check your result.
 In the best scenario, it shall shows as below: